antongisli/sonic-builder/README.md

 Now pray to the Gods above, and perhaps you will end up with a working docker image :).

+If you want to remove the multipass VM when you're done: `multipass delete --purge sonic-builder`

 Notes on using the docker images:
 ~/sonic-buildimage/platform/vs/README.vsdocker.md